Jokowi inaugurates Andika Perkasa as TNI Commander tomorrow - ExBulletin

 Jokowi inaugurates Andika Perkasa as TNI Commander tomorrow

-President Joko Widodo (Jokowi) will inaugurate the general Andika Perkasa tomorrow as commander of the Indonesian armed forces.
-The inauguration will take place at the Presidential Palace in Jakarta.
+TEMPO.CO, Jakarta – President Joko Widodo or Jokowi will inaugurate the general Andika Perkasa as TNI Commander, tomorrow, Wednesday November 16, 2021.

-The agenda for the inauguration was sent by the head of the presidential secretariat Heru Budi Hartono to journalists on Tuesday (16/11/2021).

-“According to door’s stop Mr. President at the inauguration of the toll highway in Serang, he declared that tomorrow the inauguration of the Commander will take place, “Heru said.
+“In accordance with the president’s stopper at the inauguration of the toll road in Serang, he said the appointment of a commander will be made tomorrow,” he said.

-Previously, President Joko Widodo (Jokowi) referred to the inauguration of General TNI Andika Perkasa becoming a TNI Commander will take place next week.
-However, Jokowi has not confirmed the inauguration date and is still looking for a good day.
+The head of the presidential secretariat Heru Budi Hartono contacted by Tempo on Tuesday, November 16, 2021.

+As of last week, Jokowi has said he will inaugurate the TNI commander this week.
+“The day is always looking for a good day,” Jokowi told reporters after the NasDem anniversary commemoration on Thursday, November 11, 2021.

+TNI Commander Hadi Marshal Hadi Tjahjanto will retire in November.
+The House of Representatives approved General Andika Perkasa as the next TNI commander during the plenary meeting held at the Parliament complex in Senayan on Monday, November 8, 2021.
+Andika is just waiting to be officially inaugurated by President Joko Widodo or Jokowi.

 Sources